epickerel/make-a-name/README.md

 ### Credit

-While this is a work-in-progress, a lot of its fun comes from a fun little function written by [Peter Collingridge](https://www.petercollingridge.co.uk).
+While this is a work-in-progress, a lot of its magic comes from a fun little function written by [Peter Collingridge](https://www.petercollingridge.co.uk).